mcfefa/CMML-diversity/src/04_revision-analysis/clus2_fraction_and_bias/README.md

-The script ".R" simply makes a boxplot of the cluster 2 fraction for each sample, grouped by the bias assigned to the sample (mono, MEP, Normal-like, Normal)
+The script "boxPlot_clus2_fraction.R" simply makes a boxplot of the cluster 2 fraction for each sample, grouped by the bias assigned to the sample (mono, MEP, Normal-like, Normal).
+Shown in Supp.
+Fig. S8